-When I heard the news that Crunchyroll would be streaming Space Battleship Yamato 2199, I was thrilled to finally have the opportunity to see this reboot of a franchise I grew up watching.
+When I heard the news that Crunchyroll would be streaming Space Battleship Yamato 2199, I was thrilled to see this reboot of a franchise I grew up watching.
 I had heard a lot of good things about it, so I looked forward to seeing it for myself and to make my own opinion on it.

 With the changes and new characters that were introduced, this obviously led to the stories between the two versions diverging over time.
 But this wasn’t a bad thing.
 After finishing Space Battleship Yamato 2199, I have to say that overall, the story of the reboot was a lot stronger and had more depth to it than the original.
 Don’t get me wrong.
 I still enjoy the original version for what it was, but I think this reboot takes the original and elevates it to a completely different level.